Atlas: Outside Help Market

 Each layer is clickable because the pyramid has to explain itself.

 This is the correction: the pyramid is not decoration and not a prestige stack.
-It is a routing map.
-A lower layer can be correct.
-A higher layer only means the problem sits closer to judgment, rights, or structural consequence.
+It is a decision-flow map.
+The higher layers are closer to consequence, framing, and authority.
+The lower layers are broader, more common, and often exactly right.

 Outside help by decision layer